NathanGilford/demo/README.md

 Built with Gulp, Sass, jQuery, and Slick slider:
 Scss and Js under `/app`

+## Note:
+some images are not large enough larger mobile devices, such as the accessories category image and the mobile image for the promo section.
+In the case of the promo I default to the fullsized image to avoid pixelation but the top and bottom of the image are cut short.
+In the case of the accessories image there is not an alternative and image integrity is lost.

 # Liquid Questions

 ### 1. Describe how you would make a line of text in a homepage section editable from theme customization and how you would access this in liquid.